Orckestra/orc-scripts/README.md

 # Script and dependency toolbox for Orckestra web applications

 This package contains a standard set of dependencies and tooling for web applications.
-It is based on [`kcd-scripts`](https://github.com/kentcdodds/kcd-scripts) (copyright &copy; 2017 Kent C. Dodds, licensed via MIT License).
+It is based on [`kcd-scripts`](https://github.com/kentcdodds/kcd-scripts) (copyright &copy; 2017 Kent C. Dodds, licensed via MIT License) in both concept and code.

 ## Installation and use